helixgreen/helixgreen/README.md

 - 👋 Hi, I’m @helixgreen
-- 👀 I’m interested in mathematics, algorithms, software development.
+- 👀 I’m interested in mathematics, algorithms, and software development.
 - 📫 You can reach me at helixgreen@gmail.com

 <!---